-The Team Wrestling Finals – returning this month to Kalamazoo’s Wings Event Center – provide arguably the most charged championship atmosphere of any event hosted by the Michigan High School Athletic Association.
+The Team Wrestling Finals – returning to Wings Event Center this winter for the third consecutive season – provide arguably the most charged championship atmosphere of any event hosted by the Michigan High School Athletic Association.

 32 … to 16 … to 8 … to 4